 How can colour vision be tested?

-If a person has defective colour vision, they will be unable to identify some, or all, of the figures hidden in the dots depending upon what type of colour blindness that they suffer from.
+If a person has defective colour vision they'll be unable to identify some or all of the figures hidden in the dots depending upon what type of colour blindness they suffer from.

 We recommend you seek professional advice if you are concerned about your eye healthRequest an eye test

 Search for more answers:

 More help in store

 If you need more help, you can contact us by searching for your nearest store below.
 Just type in your postcode, city or town.